OMARI1988/skeleton_tracker/README.md

 `openni2_tracker` is a ROS Wrapper for the OpenNI2 and NiTE2 Skeleton Tracker.

+** Note:  These instructions only been tested with the Primesense Carmine 1.08 tracker.
+There is a way to get this working with the Kinect, using the freenect drivers, but I have not tested that yet.
+There is information [here](https://github.com/ros-drivers/openni2_camera) on how to use freenect with OpenNI2.
 ### Installation
 1. Clone the beta OpenNI2 repository from Github: